 Do I need a Works Approval?

-In accordance with the Australian Capital Territory (Planning and Land Management) Act 1988 (Cwth) (the PALM Act)[External Link], the NCA is required to approve all ‘works’ within the Designated Areas.
+In accordance with the Australian Capital Territory (Planning and Land Management) Act 1988 (Cwth) (the PALM Act), the NCA is required to approve all ‘works’ within the Designated Areas.
 Any alteration to buildings or structures, demolition, landscaping or excavation works in these Designated Areas require the prior written approval of the NCA or 'Works Approval'.
-There are no exemptions for Works Approval under the legislation.
+There are no exemptions for Works Approval under the PALM Act.

 In summary, if the answer to the following two questions is ‘Yes’, then Works Approval from the NCA is required: